-Sweat can feel like a sticky nuisance, but it is often a healthy sign that the body is working hard to regulate body temperature.
-However, if you are waking up every night drenched in sweat, soaking your sheets and pajamas, it may be worth investigating underlying causes.
+Sweat can feel like a sticky nuisance, but it’s often a healthy sign that the body is working hard to regulate body temperature.
+However, if you’re waking up every night drenched in sweat, soaking your sheets and PJs, it may be worth investigating the underlying causes.
 Let us dive into frequently asked questions on night sweats – you just might find the perspiration revelation you’ve been looking for!

 There is a difference between night sweats and sweating at night.
-It is normal for people to occasionally sweat during sleep, especially if their bedroom is too hot or their blankets too heavy.
-This sweating is from overheating and is generally mild and usually unrelated to a medical condition.
+It’s normal for people to occasionally sweat during sleep, especially if their bedroom is too hot or their blankets are too heavy.
+This sweating is typically caused by overheating and is generally mild and usually unrelated to a medical condition.
 This type of sweating is different from night sweats, which tend to be more frequent and intense.

 Night sweats entail excessive sweating during sleep; repeated, ongoing instances of extreme perspiration that can drench bedding and clothes.
 Night sweats may be an indicator of an underlying medical condition.
-According to the Cleveland Clinic, “Night sweats occur when blood vessels expand, causing increased blood flow, and then contract.
+According to the Cleveland Clinic, “Night sweats occur when blood vessels expand (causing increased blood flow) and then contract.
 This causes a sudden wave of heat that spreads throughout the body, followed by sweating, reddening of the skin, and rapid heartbeat.
-Often, the night sweat is followed by a cold chill.”
+Often, the night sweats are followed by a cold chill.”

-Everybody is unique, shaped by their genetic chemistry and personal experiences, resulting in the causes of night sweats varying for each individual.
-Only a doctor can determine the true root of your night sweats, but there are a handful of common causes that appear frequently:
+Everybody is unique, shaped by their genetic chemistry and personal experiences, and so the cause of night sweats will vary for each individual.
+Only a doctor can determine and diagnose the root cause, but there are a handful of common conditions that appear frequently:

 Menopause night sweats, hot flashes, and other menopausal symptoms can interrupt a woman’s sleep for years.
 26 % of menopausal women experience severe sleep-disrupting symptoms that impact daytime functioning.

-When our body is fighting an infection, we often develop a fever and feel overheated, which can trigger night sweats.
-Night sweats are commonly noted as symptoms of tuberculosis, human immunodeficiency virus (HIV), as well as bacterial and fungal infections.
+When our body is fighting an infection, we often develop a fever and can feel overheated, which in turn can trigger night sweats.
+They are commonly noted as symptoms of tuberculosis, human immunodeficiency virus (HIV), as well as bacterial and fungal infections.